Greetings like-minded Nature Advocates,

 GPGB Registered Trainers are keeping information about the AWEsome benefits of nature in the built environment in front of the A+D community.
 To date, even in this COVID era, over 400 plant-specifying professionals have attended virtual presentations of the original Living Walls and newly refreshed Living Walls with Case Studies continuing education courses.
 Interested in finding a provider?
 Check this map and look for the red “trainer” button.
 Interested in becoming a Registered Trainer and making these presentations?
 Learn more about the program here.

 GPGB is conducting a survey of architects, designers and other building professionals so that we may better understand the barriers they have to specifying interior plants.
 We partnered with International Living Future Institute who sent the Survey on Biophilic Design: Indoor Plants to their members and newletter readers.
 We’ll use the results to identify which continuing education topics are needed to accelerate the adoption of biophilic design and share them with you in a future newsletter.

 Resources for You

-If you are not already a Supporter, and if after first taking care of yourself and your dependents, the spirit moves you, please consider joining your voice with ours to increase everyone’s access to nature in the built environment.
+If you are not already a Supporter, and if, after first taking care of yourself and your dependents, the spirit moves you, please consider joining GPGB’s mission to increase everyone’s access to nature in the built environment.